Synchronization of two cavity-coupled qubits measured by entanglement: Results

 The bipartite concurrence quantifies the inseparability of the joint pure state of two coupled systems of arbitrary dimensions by inverting the density matrix.
 For our case here, the joint state is the product state $|\psi_{LR}\rangle$ of the indirectly coupled left and right qubits.
 Thus the inversion is conducted through the superoperator $S_{D_{1}}\otimes S_{D_{2}}$ where the dimensions $D_{1}=D_{2}=2$ and the bipartite concurrence is defined as $C_{2}(\psi_{LR})=\sqrt{\langle\psi_{LR}|S_{2}\otimes S_{2}\left(|\psi_{LR}\rangle\langle\psi_{LR}|\right)|\psi_{LR}\rangle}$.
 Given the consideration of pure states, for which $\mathrm{tr}\rho^{2}=1$ and $\mathrm{tr}\rho_{L}^{2}=\mathrm{tr}\rho_{R}^{2}$, the definition reduces to $C_{2}(\psi_{LR})=\sqrt{2\left[1-\mathrm{tr}\left(\rho_{L}^{2}\right)\right]}$ where $\rho_{L}=\mathrm{tr}_{R}\left(\mathrm{tr}_{C}\left(|\psi\rangle\langle\psi|\right)\right)$ is the reduced density matrix of the left qubit.

-Applying $|\psi\left(t\right)\rangle$ in Eq.~(\ref{eq:sys_state}) to the formula, we derive the evolution of the bipartite concurrence as illustrated in Fig.~\ref{fig:2-con.} by the blue curve.
+Applying $|\psi\left(t\right)\rangle$ in Eq.~(\ref{eq:sys_state}) to the formula, we derive the evolution of the bipartite concurrence, shown as the blue curve in Fig.~\ref{fig:2-con.}.
 It becomes apparent that the transition point that manifests in Figs.~\ref{fig:coefficient}(a) and \ref{fig:coefficient}(b) signifies the concurrence reaching a maximum after a gradual monotonic increase in the oscillation envelope.
 This maximum concurrence is retained thereafter.
-The finite delay time $\tau_{D}=4.5~\mu\mathrm{s}$ that the concurrence spends to reach its maximal close-to-unit value reflects the time the two qubits spend on reaching a maximal cooperativity through their mutual couplings to the cavity mode, after which their cooperation would not recede.
+The finite delay time $\tau_{D}=3.7\mu\mathrm{s}$ that the concurrence spends to reach its maximal value reflects the time the two qubits use to reach a maximal synchronization through their mutual couplings to the cavity mode.

 The cavity mode plays an active part in initiating the entanglement between the two qubits.
 From the entanglement-theoretic point of view, the concurrence is distributed among the qubits as well as the cavity.
-Taking away the pairwise entanglements between any two parties in the tripartite system, one obtains the residual concurrence that remains as an equally distributed entanglement among all three parties \cite{coffman00}.
-Extending the original formulation on three-qubit systems, we generalize the inversion operations for two arbitray-dimensional systems given above to three arbitray-dimensional system.
+Taking away the pairwise entanglements between any two parties in the tripartite system, one obtains the residual concurrence that remains as an equally distributed entanglement among all three parties~\citep{coffman00}.
+Extending the original formulation on three-qubit systems, we generalize the inversion operations for two arbitrary-dimensional systems given above to three arbitrary-dimensional system.
 That is, we introduce the superoperator

 for our $D_{1}\times D_{2}\times D_{3}$ dimension tripartite system, where $D_{1}=D_{3}=2$ for the qubits and $D_{2}=n$ for the cavity mode.
 In Eq.~(\ref{eq:superoperator}), $I$ denotes the identity matrix while $\rho_{L}$, $\rho_{C}$, $\rho_{R}$, $\rho_{LR}$, $\rho_{CR}$, and $\rho_{LC}$ denote the reduced density matrices of the components and the two-component subsystems.
 Applying the inversion, we thus derive a tripartite residual concurrence